 3. Pollution

-Being the most significant Bulgarian city, Sofia is also known for its polluted air and certain areas that are left dirty and messy.
+Being the most significant Bulgarian city, Sofia is also known for its polluted air and certain areas that are quite messy.
 In fact, Sofia is considered Europe’s most polluted capital and has high concentrations of fine particulate matter.

 Things get even worse when we look at the city’s geographic location.
 It’s positioned in a valley where wind rarely enters, leading to pollution stuck over the city for long periods of time.